Opening, closing and making changes to schools

 The adjudicator decides these proposals where:

-• the Diocesan Board of any Church of England Diocese or the bishop of any Roman Catholic church in the relevant area appeal the decision of a local authority
+- the Diocesan Board of Education of any Church of England diocese, or the bishop of any Roman Catholic diocese any part of which is in the area of the local authority appeal the decision of a local authority

 Find out more from the statutory guidance on making significant changes (‘prescribed alterations’) to maintained schools.